VA-Explorer/va_explorer/docs/training/user_guides.md

   - VAs / week
     - Total VAs
     - Total Weeks of Data
-  - Date of Last Submission
+  - Date of Last Interview

 When viewing data grouped by Interviewer/ Field Worker, this information (each sub-bullet beneath the questions) is available for each individual Field Worker